Offices worldwide

 St Mary is home to Antigua’s most famous historic site — English Harbour, a former British Navy base and a current national park and museum.

-Barbuda is an island of 160 square kilometres with a population of as little as 1,600 inhabitants.
+Barbuda is an island of 160 square kilometres with a population of as few as 1,600 inhabitants.
 Barbuda is famous for its quiet, pristine beaches, which count among some of the best beaches in the Caribbean.

 Examples of investment properties in Antigua and Barbuda